AyeletTennenboim/Flight_Simulator/README.md

 ## Description
 The program receives a text file containing code with commands for the airplane.
 Using the lexer function, the program reads the file and decomposes the code into an array of strings.
-Using a Command Pattern and hash map, the program associates a string with a specific command object that will be executed later (time complexity of extracting an object from the map is O(1)).
+Using a Command Pattern and hash map, the program associates a string with a specific command object that will be executed later.

 At first, the program executes Open Server command that runs in the background and reads line by line from the simulator.
 The simulator connects to the program as a client and passes values of variables defined in the "generic_small.xml" file‬‬.
-The values are stored on hash map so the program can extracts the most updated value of a variable in O(1) time complexity.

 Then, in a separated thread, the program executes another command and connects as a client to the simulator, so later it could send flight instructions to the simulator.